 The project trained four local agronomists in interpreting the images and sending out advisories based on cues visible in pictures taken by farmers from sowing to harvest on their insured plots.

-The project developed an online platform, linked to an improved version of the smartphone application WheatCam, where the trained agronomists could review individual farmers’ pictures and push remote picture-based advisory messages (PBA messages) directly through the App into the farmer’s phone.
+The project developed an online platform, linked to an improved version of the smartphone application WheatCam, where the trained agronomists could review individual farmers’ pictures and push remote picture-based advisory (PBA) messages directly through the app to the farmer’s phone.

 Piloting the service in 200 villages

 The project piloted and tested the service through a cluster randomized trial with 200 villages in Haryana and Punjab, India.
 Villages were randomly assigned to one of three interventions:

 - farmers in 50 villages received conventional interactive voice response (IVR) and SMS messages (control group)

 - farmers in 75 villages received personalized, picture-based advisory (PBA) messages (PBA treatment)

 - farmers in the remaining 75 villages received picture-based insurance (PBI) coverage on top of the IVR, SMS, and PBA messages (PBA + PBI treatment)

 The project broadcasted IVR and SMS messages to a total of 32,237 wheat producers.
 Results show that the advisory messages increased knowledge on best agricultural practices by 78% and revealed strong complementarities between PBA and PBI.